 No. Our daily docent tours and group tours are currently on hold to avoid crowding in the galleries.

 Yes.
 Occupancy will be limited to one person or household at a time.

 Has the special exhibition been extended?

 Yes.
 The special exhibition RAW opened a week before we closed our doors temporarily.
-It has been extended until at least October 2020.
+It has been extended until November 8, 2020.

 How will the Gardiner maintain proper health and safety measures?

 Only necessary visitor service staff will be inside the galleries.
-They will be following all health and safety procedures, including wearing masks and gloves, and staying two (2) metres apart.
-Any staff feeling ill will be asked to stay home.
+They are following all health and safety procedures, including wearing masks and gloves, and staying two (2) metres apart.
+Any staff feeling ill are asked to stay home.

 We have increased our cleaning schedule and disinfecting protocols, with particular attention to high touch and high traffic areas including elevators, doors, handrails, and bathrooms.

 Hand sanitizing stations have been installed on every floor of the Museum.